 If you’re curious about the collaborative divorce process here are three facts to know.

-Collaborative law pioneers Pauline Tesler and Peggy Thompson, who practice in the San Francisco bay area, coauthored Collaborative Divorce: The Revolutionary New Way to Restructure your Family, Resolve Legal Issues and Move on with Your Life, which explains the process step by step, and is a great place to learn more about the collaborative divorce process.
+Collaborative law pioneers Pauline Tesler and Peggy Thompson, who practice in the San Francisco Bay area, coauthored the book, Collaborative Divorce: The Revolutionary New Way to Restructure your Family, Resolve Legal Issues and Move on with Your Life.
+This educational nonfiction explains the process step by step, and is a great place to learn more about the collaborative divorce process.

 Practically speaking, if the collaborative process fails and litigation ensues, the cost of a divorce can skyrocket.
-This is the most cited reason men and women give for not using the collaborative process.
+This is the most commonly cited disadvantage of the collaborative divorce process.
 I understand the risk can be off putting, but I still believe the benefits outweigh the financial risks if the couple and collaborative team are committed and competent.
-If you need structure and guidance, if you want to stay in control and work with your spouse to get through your divorce, it is a good option if everyone puts skin in the game.
+If you need structure and guidance, and you want to stay in control as you work with your spouse and experts to negotiate divorce agreements, the collaborative divorce process is a good option.

 3. All in or it’s a no-go.
 The collaborative divorce process is 100% optional and voluntary.
 This means your spouse must agree to participate.
 California judges don’t have explicit authority to order a couple to use the collaborative divorce model.
 So if your spouse doesn’t buy in, the collaborative divorce process isn’t an option available to you.

 If you’re considering the collaborative divorce process, and would like my help weighing your option, please schedule a consulting session.